harismuneer/Ultimate-Social-Scrapers/README.md

 ## Important Message ⚠️

 This tool is meant for research purposes only.
 Hence, the developers of this tool won't be responsible for any misuse of data collected using this tool.
-This tool has been used by many researchers and open source intelligence (OSINT) analysts.
+This tool has been used by many researchers, marketers and open source intelligence (OSINT) analysts.

 ## Citation 📚